afriedm49/Engineering2FirstRepo/Caster/Fork.md

 # Fork

 ## Description
 This is the Fork for the Caster, holding the wheel onto the base.
+It was created on onshape, using a tutorial from canvas.

 ## Link and image
 ![Fork Image](https://github.com/afriedm49/Engineering2FirstRepo/blob/master/Caster/Screen%20Shot%202020-09-30%20at%2010.48.00%20PM.png?raw=true)